- What is it?

 - Tracking the Army's progress on meeting DoD and Army environmental goals

 - Maintaining contact with the EPA to stay abreast of current and future initiatives

 - Representing the Army on DoD committees, along with DCS, G-9

-- Facilitating the Water Community of Practice group within the Army to exchange lessons learned and share information
+- Facilitating the Water Community of Practice group within the Army to exchange lessons learned and share information; and

 - Why is this important?

 As an owner and operator of many wastewater treatment systems and a permit holder for many stormwater permits, the U.S. Army complies with and implements all applicable CWA provisions and regulations while overseeing the treatment and discharge of wastewater.
 The majority of wastewater regulations have some level of impact on the Army.

 - Read more about it: